 what is going on relative to EmComm.
 If nothing more, tell us

 what meetings you hold, when, where and what repeaters you can

 be found.
 I'd like to hear from the rest of you.

 There is one vacant DEC slot left for the Central Region Section.

-or the Section Manager, KB3MXM for more information.
+the Section Manager, KB3MXM or me for more information.

-There are six counties that do not have an Emergency
+There are seven counties that do not have an Emergency

 Coordinator.
 They are ALLE, CARO, DORC, KENT, QACO, SOME and

 WORC.
 As you can see 4 out of the 5 are on the Eastern Shore

 and is a grave concern from a weather perspective.